District Operations Manager, Fast Foods Salary

 Popular Employer Salaries for District Operations Manager, Fast Foods

-Known for taking on a considerable number of Fast Food District Operations Managers, Subway Restaurant Inc, Burger King Corporation, Hardee's, Taco Bell Corporation, and Domino's Pizza are leading firms in the industry.
-Heading up the field in terms of compensation, Kentucky Fried Chicken (KFC) Corporation offers the most; Fast Food District Operations Managers earn $88K on average there.
-Other employers shelling out big bucks include Wendy's International, Inc., Hardee's, and Dunkin' Donuts, where Fast Food District Operations Managers typically earn around $75K, $72K, or $71K, respectively.
+Subway Restaurant Inc, Burger King Corporation, Hardee's, Taco Bell Corporation, and Domino's Pizza are all popular places to work.
+Fast Food District Operations Managers flock to Kentucky Fried Chicken (KFC) Corporation for generous paychecks, where average earnings of $88K lead the pack in compensation.
+Other big spenders include Wendy's International, Inc., Hardee's, and Dunkin' Donuts, top-paying firms where Fast Food District Operations Managers see paychecks nearing $75K, $72K, or $71K.

 Popular Skills for District Operations Manager, Fast Foods